Packaging for eCommerce | Unboxing what you need to know

 Step 5: Explore innovation

-Combine your marketing strategy with your packaging ideas.
-Decide how you can innovate in such a way as to make your customers appreciate their received goods.
-There are many ways to do this, including QR codes on your interior that tell customers your business’ story.
+Combine your marketing strategy with your eCommerce packaging ideas.
+Decide how you can innovate so that your customers appreciate their received goods.
+There are many ways to do this, including QR codes on the interior and telling customers your business story.

 Step 6: Decide on printing